 We’ve had a lot of butternut squash soups in our lifetime, but as far as home-cooked recipes go, this one tops them all.
+So many types of squash one can eat including spaghetti squash recipes.
 Cooks Illustrated manages to create the tastiest butternut squash soup we’ve ever had without using even the tiniest bit of cream or milk.
 We didn’t know low-calorie, low-fat, nutritious and vegetarian- and vegan-friendly could taste this good.
 Ingredients: